L0stFlow3r/L0stFlow3r/README.md

 <p align="center">I Wont Be Putting Much About Me In There As My Strawpage Is There For That

 **$\color{Blue}\large{\textbf{Some Stuff About Me Tho That Mostly Applies To Ponytown Ig ;}}$**

-<p align="center">Im Pretty Much Always On Ponytown Anytime Im Able To Or Feel Like It ; Sometimes Might Be Offtab Playing Something Else Or Watching Youtube .
+Im Pretty Much Always On Ponytown Anytime If Im Able To Or If I Feel Like It ; Sometimes Might Be Offtab Playing Something Else Or Watching Youtube .

 Im Always Open To c+h And To Interact But Be Mindful Of The Fact That I Am Shy And To Always Interact With Care With Me !!